redoan/SimpleShareKit/README.md

 1.Copy ShareKit.h and ShareKit.m file to your Xcode project.

 2.Create your iOS facebook App (http://developers.facebook.com/).
+    REMEMBER -  Check Native iOS App in your Facebook App Basic Setting and fill the Bundle ID same as your Xcode project Bundle ID

 3.Add a row in your info.plist file: FacebookAppID - your facebook appID